 Why VAT Receipts Matter for Sole Traders

-If you're VAT registered — and if your turnover's creeping toward the threshold, you probably will be — every piece of paper matters.
-You can only reclaim the VAT portion of your business expenses from Revenue if you've got the VAT receipt to prove it.
+If you're VAT registered - and if your turnover's creeping toward the threshold, you probably will be - every receipt matters.
+You can only reclaim the VAT portion of your business expenses from Revenue if you've got proof of the purchase.

-Think about it.
 You're buying materials from builders providers, topping up diesel, grabbing lunch on site.
-Each of those transactions has VAT baked in — but if you don't keep the receipt, that reclaimed VAT just disappears.
+Each of those has VAT baked in - but if you don't keep the receipt, that money is gone.
+You can't claim what you can't prove.

-Most Irish contractors are perfectly happy to keep receipts.
+Most sole traders are perfectly happy to keep receipts.
 Nobody wants to overpay tax.

 The problem is keeping on top of them.

-By Friday that pocket's stuffed, the glovebox's overflowing, your bag's spilling over with scraps of paper.
+By Friday the glovebox's overflowing, your bag's spilling over with scraps of paper.
 And that was a quiet week.

-Then it's December.
+Then the return is due.
 Revenue sends a reminder.
-Your accountant's emailing about your return.
-You're sitting at the kitchen table with a mountain of crumpled receipts, trying to figure out which ones have VAT, which don't, and whether you've got receipts for everything you claim.
+Your accountant's chasing you.
+You're sitting at the kitchen table with a mountain of crumpled receipts, trying to figure out which ones have VAT, which don't, and whether you've got everything you need.

 And what about the ones you've lost?
 You know you bought that stuff - you just can't prove it anymore.